themeparks APIthemeparks.com ↗

 One credit = one API call regardless of which marketplace API you call.
 Exceeding the rate limit returns a 429 response.
 Authenticate with the X-API-Key header.

-What does `get_entity_live_data` return, and how is it different from `get_park_wait_times`?+
+What does `get_entity_live_data` return, and how often is it updated?+